Manchester City F.C. in international football: Regular participation in the 1970s

-As title holders, Manchester City were entitled to defend the Cup Winners' Cup in the 1970–71 season.
+As title holders, Manchester City automatically qualified to defend the Cup Winners' Cup in the 1970–71 season.
 Had they not won the trophy, they would still have been qualified for European competition, as City's victory in the 1970 League Cup granted a place in the Fairs Cup.
 As a UEFA-organised competition, the Cup Winners' Cup took precedence over the Fairs Cup, and so the club took a place in the former.
-In the first round Manchester City almost suffered an upset at the hands of Linfield, from Belfast.
+In the first round, Manchester City almost suffered an upset at the hands of Linfield, from Belfast.
 City held a one-goal lead after the first leg, but Linfield twice took the lead in the second leg.
 The match finished 2–1 to Linfield, and Manchester City progressed on the away goals rule.
 Honvéd were the opposition in the second round.
-Manchester City won both legs, the score 3–0 on aggregate.
+Manchester City won both legs, with the score being 3–0 on aggregate.

-The quarter-final saw a rematch with Górnik Zabrze, who City had beaten in the previous year's final.
+The quarter-finals saw a rematch with Górnik Zabrze, who City had beaten in the previous year's final.
 Both legs finished 2–0 to the home team, so to separate the sides a third match was played on neutral ground, in Copenhagen.
-Despite having several players unavailable through injury, City won this match 3–1, and were drawn to play fellow English club Chelsea in the semi-final, the first time Manchester City had drawn another English club in European competition.
+Despite having several players unavailable through injury, City won this match 3–1, and were drawn to play fellow English club Chelsea in the semi-finals, the first time Manchester City had drawn another English club in European competition.
 Further injuries occurred in domestic fixtures in the run-up to the game, to the extent that goalkeeper Joe Corrigan played the first leg of the Chelsea tie unable to fully open his left eye because of a facial injury.
 City lost the first leg at Stamford Bridge 1–0.
 Corrigan was unable to play in the second leg, in which stand-in goalkeeper Ron Healey conceded an own goal, resulting in another 1–0 defeat.

 A mid-table finish in the 1970–71 season meant that for the first time in four years Manchester City did not qualify for Europe.
-The following year, a fourth place league finish gave the club a berth in the UEFA Cup for the first time.
+The following year, a fourth-place league finish gave the club a berth in the UEFA Cup for the first time.
 The UEFA Cup had replaced the Fairs Cup in 1971, when control of the competition transferred to UEFA.
 City's debut in the competition was a short one.
-Drawn against a Valencia side managed by Alfredo Di Stéfano, City were bounced out in the 2nd leg at the Mestalla 3–2, despite producing a pulsating 2–2 draw at Maine Road in the 1st leg.
+Drawn against a Valencia side managed by Alfredo Di Stéfano, City were bounced out in the second leg at the Mestalla 3–2, despite producing a pulsating 2–2 draw at Maine Road in the first leg.